 But this debris can make for some gritty flour.
 It may also damage your wheat grinder when you grind your grain into flour.

 So be sure to get grain that has been double cleaned.
 This will remove about as much of the insects and dirt as is humanly possible.

 Your grain will likely come to you bagged in a double layer bag of heavy paper.
 The longer it sits in those bags, the more opportunity that pests have to get inside—insects as well as rodents.
 So be ready to transfer your grain into pest-proof containers as soon as you get it home.

 You can seal your grain into #10 cans.
 Some emergency food suppliers may sell you grain already packaged in cans.
 Cans are easy to stack and protect your grains from pests and humidity.
 But these cans only hold a few pounds of grain, so if you are using it regularly to make bread, you’ll be opening up a lot of cans.
 Also, the cans will rust in humid climates.

-My favorite container for storing grain is 5- or 6-gallon plastic buckets.
+My favorite container for storing grain is a 5- or 6-gallon plastic bucket.
 A 5-gallon bucket will hold about 40 lbs of wheat or similar-sized grain.
 A 6-gallon bucket will hold about 50 lbs of wheat.
 They hold a little less than that if you’re storing beans.